MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-a-form-processing-model.md

 Using [AI Builder](/ai-builder/overview)—a feature in Microsoft Power Apps—Syntex users can create a [structured document processing](form-processing-overview.md) model directly from a SharePoint document library.
 --->

-Follow the instructions in [Create a model in Syntex](create-syntex-model.md) to create a structured document processing model.
+Follow the instructions in [Create a model in Syntex](create-syntex-model.md) to create a structured document processing model in a content center.
+Follow the instructions in [Create a model on a local SharePoint site](create-local-model.md) to create the model on a local site.
 Then use this article to train your model.

 To train a structured document processing model, follow these steps: